How to Get Started with an Online Side Project to Make Money in 2023

 Pricing your products is tough, probably one of the toughest things there is to do when selling products online.
 In fact, pricing your products and services properly is one of the secrets to business success.
 Setting the correct price can enhance how much you sell and create a foundation for a business that will grow in time.

 On the flip side, overpricing a product can be just a detrimental since customers always look at several merchants and compare prices.
-So just put yourself in your customer’s shoes and ask yourself what would be a fair price to you.
+So just put yourself in your customer’s shoes and ask yourself what a fair price to you would be.

 While there’s no one sure-fire, formula-based approach that suits all types of products, services, businesses or markets, there are several types of pricing strategies that you can use to determine the best price for a product.